 Hobart Central Bus Interchange Planning Study

-The project is a joint partnership between the Hobart City Council, Department of Infrastructure Energy and Resources, Metro Tasmania and the Tasmania Bus Association (TasBus) and has been awarded funding from the Australian Government under the Liveable Cities Program.
+The project is a joint partnership between the Hobart City Council, Department of Infrastructure Energy and Resources, Metro Tasmania and the Tasmania Bus Association (TasBus) and was awarded funding from the Australian Government under the Liveable Cities Program.

 The project is a planning study that aims to: